dumqp/dumqp/README.md

 - 👋 Hi, I’m Eduardo
 - 👀 I’m interested in Python
 - 🌱 I’m currently learning Python integrated with Power BI.
-- This is my final project to complete my degree in Computing Technology.
 -

 <!---